+So, why is supply chain visibility important?
 Insights into the inner workings of a supply chain can inform operations, customer satisfaction, compliance and company growth.
 Other benefits boil down to four C’s:

 Complexity: Modern supply chains are global.
 Extending insights across a diverse supplier network requires not just the right software and KPIs but a level of trust and transparency.
 It’s also the only way to head off logistical snafus that can damage customer relationships and erode profit margins.

 Customers: Having the right products available at the right locations at the right time is fundamental to customer satisfaction, retention and acquisition.
-Moreover, consumers have been conditioned to expect fast delivery and to be able to track their orders from loading dock to doorstep.
+Moreover, customers have been conditioned to expect fast delivery and to be able to track their orders from loading dock to doorstep.

 Compliance: International supply chains face steep regulatory requirements, including changing trade agreements, procurement rules and governmental tariffs.
 Then there’s your brand reputation: Are you sure that all the partners in your supply chain are behaving ethically?
-SCV helps companies monitor and manage variables including volatile monetary exchange rates and extreme weather and political or social unrest that could delay shipments.
+SCV helps companies monitor and manage variables including volatile monetary exchange rates, extreme weather and political or social unrest that could delay shipments.

 Competitiveness: The supply chain encompasses a significant portion of many companies’ operating budgets, so inefficiency directly impacts the bottom line.
 SCV allows companies to spot and fix inefficiencies throughout the chain and thus reduce costs.

 What Does a Highly Visible Supply Chain Look Like?